oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 Batch requests MAY be executed asynchronously by including the [`respond-async`](#sec_Preferencerespondasync) preference in the [`Prefer`](#sec_HeaderPrefer) header.
-If the service responds with a multipart batch response, it MUST ignore the [respond-async]{.Datatype}
-preference for individual requests within a batch.
+If the service responds with a multipart batch response, it MUST ignore the `respond-async` preference for individual requests within a batch.

 After successful execution of the batch request the response to the batch request is returned in the body of a response to an interrogation